wmde/wikibase-release-pipeline/docs/adr/0015-security-fixes-non-wmde-software.md

 - Merge security patch into public repository.
 - Build a new release.
 - Verify the patch resolved the security problem.
+- Announce that there will be a "security fix" release coming up shortly (24-36 hours before the planned publishing of the new release).
 - Publish the release.
 - Announce new release.